-GreeneWorks connects social analysis with institutional priorities to health and development outcomes.
+GreeneWorks connects social analysis and institutional priorities to improve health and development outcomes.

-Margaret Greene worked with economist Thomas Merrick to develop the business case for investing in research on adolescent access to contraception.
-This research was supported by a donor network, the Alliance for Reproductive, Maternal and Newborn Health.
+- Margaret Greene worked with economist Thomas Merrick to develop the business case for investing in research on adolescent access to contraception.
+This research was supported by the Alliance for Reproductive, Maternal and Newborn Health, the donor network.

-- GreeneWorks supported Girls Not Brides on the development of Theory of Change on Child Marriage, a diagram that demonstrates the range of approaches needed to address child marriage and how they intersect. a theory of change for use by its global membership.
-This tool maps out the types of approaches needed to address child marriage and help social change artists understand how their work contributes to ending child marriage and to form the basis for discussions of shared indicators across the 450+ members.
-The theory of change can be downloaded here.
+- GreeneWorks supported Girls Not Brides (GNB) on the development of Theory of Change on Child Marriage.
+This tool maps out the approaches needed to address child marriage, helps social change artists understand how their work contributes to ending the practice, and forms the basis for discussions about shared indicators, among the 450+ members of GNB.